-4 treatment trends that will help the spa sector get back on track in 2021
+4 treatment trends to help the spa sector get back on track post Covid

 The spa industry was making exciting and unprecedented innovations even before the coronavirus pandemic changed everything.
 Now, where standing out from the crowd is more important than ever, embracing revolutionary trends has become even more vital.

 We got the lowdown on the trends set to shape the spa market from leading spa experts from around the world.
 This culminated in a free-to-access, in-depth white paper outlining the changes spa managers need to make this year to thrive in an ever- changing market, which you can find out more about and download.
 Here is an exclusive preview at just a few of the highlights...

 Injury recovery: Both Emlyn Brown, global vice president of wellbeing at Accor, and Seaham Hall’s Hardy predict a surge in movement and fitness recovery following the Covid-19 pandemic, and are planning to implement injury clinics and body assessments through in-house experts.

 CBD oil: This is an international market that has been rapidly growing for years.
 Many spa managers, such as Madeleine Colling at Canvas Aesthetics in South Africa, are incorporating pure CBD Oil into their spa’s treatments and massages for its proven wellness benefits.

 Preventative wellness: Tamassa Resort has increased its focus on preventative wellness, with initiatives including a “Grandma’s Garden”, consisting of more than 50 types of beneficial plant, having recently collaborated with a local entrepreneur who has added 24 varieties of local tisane.